o-Outlandish1/design-principles/README.md

 What gives Neumorphism such a popular gain of interest is that it draws from skeumorphism and other popular design styles like **Flat UI**.

+**Pros:**
+- Simpler and more manageable, while supporting the impulse to press the buttons.
+- Has some restrictions like skeumorphism whereas it is not as flexible unlike flat design.
+- When designing it gives off the feeling of recreating reality.

+**Cons:**
+- Limited to less variable styles,, more complex and not suited for everything.
+- Have to be creative with color usage,
+- Button colors and similar shadow- or gradient colors do not always support clickable elements’  3D appearance.

 ---
 # Example